guxueX64/Developing-the-User-Experience-Ass2/README.md

 # Developing-the-User-Experience-Ass2
 Developing the User Experience Ass2 Unity
-The contents of folders webgl and webgl.zip are consistent
+The contents of folders webgl and webgl.zip are consistent.